nilsanderselde/funetik-ingglish/readme.md

 * ž→zh
 * š→sh

-Yw kqn also dxust ywz dhu uridxinul keriktjrz, but yw cjdn't dw dhis.
-It ljks bqd.
->*You can also just use the original characters, but you shouldn't do this.
-It looks bad.*

-* ä→q
-* ø→j
-* ž→x
-* š→c

 ## Ubäwt dhis Ripazitory *(About this Repository)*

 U kulekšin uv twlz dhät Ai häv ywzd tw wørk an dhis funetik orthagrify for Inggliš.